coronalabs/corona-docs/markdown/api/library/transition/loop.markdown

 ## Overview

-Fades an object to alpha of `0.0` over the specified time.
+Moves an object to the specified `x` and `y` coordinates and back, creating a loop.

+`time` is used for a full cycle and the easing is reversed in the second half of the transition.

 ## Syntax